Karl Denke: Murders

-Karl Denke, for unknown reasons, began murdering homeless vagrants and poor travelers.
+Karl Denke, for unknown reasons, began murdering homeless vagrants and poor travellers.
 His first known victim was Ida Launer in 1903.
 Six years later, in 1909, he killed 25-year-old Emma Sander (another slaughterhouse worker, Eduard Trautmann, was found guilty of her murder, but was released in 1926 after the truth was discovered).
 His last known victim was Rochus Pawlick.
 Denke also kept a ledger recording his murders.
-He is also believed to have sold the flesh of his victims as pickled meat to unsuspecting customers (advertised as pork).
+He is also believed to have sold the flesh of his victims in nearby Breslau as pickled meat to unsuspecting customers (advertised as pork).

 Arrest, suicide, and aftermath

 On 21 December 1924, Denke lured a homeless drifter named Vincenz Olivier into his home with the promise of twenty pfennig if he wrote a letter for him.
 Olivier had been directed to Denke by a townswoman, as Denke was known for his charitable nature.
 According to Olivier, he had sat down at a desk after being handed a pen and paper, but turned to his host after becoming perplexed when Denke dictated "Adolph, du fetter Wanst!" ("Adolph, you fat slob!"), just in time to see him in the process of raising a pickaxe to strike Olivier's head.
-The victim managed to duck, receiving an deep gash (8 cm in length and 2 cm wide) to the temple before he was able to wrestle the weapon from Denke in the ensuing struggle.
-Olivier escaped through the front door, screaming that a "madman" was trying to kill him, attracting the attention of neighbors, who then alerted the authorities.
-Initially, Olivier's testimony was disregarded on account of Denke's reputation among townsfolk, leading to his arrest for vagrancy and panhandling.
+The victim managed to duck, receiving a deep gash (8 cm in length and 2 cm wide) to the temple before he was able to wrestle the weapon from Denke in the ensuing struggle.
+Olivier escaped through the front door, screaming that a "madman" was trying to kill him attracting the attention of neighbours, who then alerted the authorities.
+Initially, Olivier's testimony was disregarded due to Denke's reputation among the townsfolk, leading to his arrest for vagrancy and panhandling.
 The judge, however, insisted on further investigation of Olivier's claims, whereupon Denke was taken in for questioning.
-He was placed in a holding cell, where he hanged himself just hours later with an unspecified ligature (the exact nature of which varies from account to account) before an interrogation could take place.
-In light of this, Denke's home was searched and police found the gruesome truth of his murders and cannibalism.
-While the exact number of his victims is unknown, Denke's ledger had 31 names recorded (including Olivier, the escaped victim), confirming at least 30 victims.
-But due to the large number of body parts found in his home, Denke's body count was estimated to be as high as 42 or even higher.
+He was placed in a holding cell, where he hanged himself just hours later with an unspecified ligature (the exact nature of which varies from account to account, but most commonly a handkerchief and/or shoelace) before an interrogation could take place.
+In light of this, Denke's home was searched and police found the gruesome truth of his murders and cannibalism, discovering unidentified flesh that was being cured inside of two tubs filled with brine, a box with an assortment of human bones and human fat stored inside pots.
+They also discovered several items, including shoes, belts, braces, and shoelaces, that analysis determined were made with tanned human skin.
+While the exact number of his victims is unknown, Denke's ledger had 31 names recorded (including Olivier, who had escaped), confirming at least 30 victims.
+However, due to the large number of body parts found in his home, Denke's body count was estimated to be as high as 42 or even higher.

 A detailed report of what was found includes: